Higher and foundation tiers

-Thompson's model of
+Thomson's model of

-Ruthford.
+Rutherford.
 In

-1911 Rutherford with help from two other research scientists, Hans Geiger and Ernest Marsden conducted
+1911 Rutherford with help from two other research scientists; Hans Geiger and Ernest Marsden conducted

 A sample of radioactive